-- To delete a node from an AVL tree, we will use similar ideas with the ones we used for insertion. - We will reduce the problem to the case when the node x to be deleted has at most one child. - Suppose x has two children.
-Find the immediate predecessor y of x under inorder traversal by first taking the left child of x, and then moving right as far as possible to obtain y. - The node y is guaranteed to have no right child because of the way it was found. - Place y into the position in the tree occupied by x. - Delete y from its former position by proceeding as follows.
+- To delete a node from an AVL tree, we will use similar ideas with the ones we used for insertion. - As we explained for general binary search trees, we can reduce the deletion problem to the case when the node x to be deleted has at most one child. - Suppose x has two children.
+Then, we can find the immediate predecessor y of x under the inorder traversal by first taking the left child of x, and then moving right as far as possible to obtain y. - The node y is guaranteed to have no right child because of the way it was found. - We place y into the position in the tree occupied by x. - Then, we delete y from its former position by proceeding as follows.